 Annual Journal Metrics

-36 days to first decision for all manuscripts (Median)
+14 days submission to first editorial decision for all manuscripts (Median)